AllenCell/EMT_data_analysis/EMT_data_analysis/zo1_network_analysis/README.md

 6. <tt>network_plots.py</tt>:
 the .tsv produced by "3." and "5." above -> various plots

+**NOTE: BEWARE -- The output of this workflow will produce about 136 GB of data.**

 ## USAGE
 The workflow was run sequentially in a virtual environment containing the packages and package versions found in the requirements.txt file (located in the same location as this README).
 The Python version used was Python 3.11.5.